ardencyio/labs/README.md

 The setup script will:
 - Create main and dev branches if they don't exist
 - Reset the target branch (dev by default, wipe data by default, or drop/recreate with -d flag)
 - Apply schema migrations from modular schema files
 - Configure authentication with environment variables
+- Configure access policies based on branch (main=enabled, dev=disabled)
 - Load all seed data (companies, people, investments, etc.)
 - Verify the setup completed successfully

+### Access Policy Configuration
+- **main branch**: Access policies enabled (data access controlled by schema policies)
+- **dev branch**: Access policies disabled (full data access for development)
+- Use `-p` flag to configure policies independently of other operations

 ### Manual Setup (Alternative)